envoyproxy/envoy-mobile/CONTRIBUTING.md

 # DCO: Sign your work

-Envoy ships commit hooks that allow you to auto-generate the DCO signoff line if it doesn't exist when you run `git commit`.
+Envoy Mobile ships commit hooks that allow you to auto-generate the DCO signoff line if it doesn't exist when you run `git commit`.
 Simply navigate to the project root and run: